Zandaakhüügiin Enkhbold: Early life and education

+Political career

-Although he joined the pro-democracy movement in late 1989 and the Mongolian Social Democratic Party in 1990, Enkhbold emerged on the political scene in 1996 when he was appointed the Chairman of State Property Committee, the government agency responsible for the administration of the privatization process in Mongolia.
+Although he joined the pro-democracy movement in late 1989 and the Mongolian Social Democratic Party in 1990, Enkhbold emerged on the political scene in 1996 when he was appointed the Chairman of the State Property Committee, the government agency responsible for the administration of the privatization process in Mongolia.

+Member of parliament

-After electoral defeat in 2000, Enkhbold was elected as secretary-general of the Democratic Party (Mongolia) (DP).
+After facing an electoral wipeout by to ex-communist Mongolian People's Revolutionary Party (MPRP) in the 2000 parliamentary election, Enkhbold was elected as secretary-general of the newly founded oppositionDemocratic Party (DP).
 However, he resigned from his post after the DP lost the 2001 presidential election.
 Enkhbold assumed his seat in parliament from Övörkhangai Province in 2005.
 He was one of three sponsors of the controversial Windfall Profits Tax that was abolished when the Mongolian government signed an Investment Agreement for the Oyu Tolgoi mine.
-During his third parliamentary term, he served as the Chairman of the Standing Committee on Security and Foreign Policy from 2008-2011.
+During his third parliamentary term, he served as the Chairman of the Standing Committee on Security and Foreign Policy from 2008 to 2011.

 Enkhbold has been perceived and has maintained his image as a brave, honest, and disinterested politician.
 Unlike most leaders in the DP, he has been much less involved in deals between the DP and the Mongolian People's Party (MPP) since 2004 and did not serve as a cabinet member in the coalition governments of 2004 and 2008.
-Moreover, Enkhbold has often come to public attention through his questions and statements about misconduct of politicians, often including fellow DP members.
+Moreover, Enkhbold has often come to public attention through his questions and statements about the misconduct of politicians, often including fellow DP members.

-In 2012, Enkhbold founded “Shonkhor” (Falcon), an influential faction within the DP.
-Enkhbold was a co-author of the new parliamentary election law of early 2012 that introduced a mix of majoritarian districts and proportional representation, a women's quota for candidates, electronic counting of ballots, and more stringent requirements for candidates and party platforms.
+In 2012, Enkhbold founded "Shonkhor" (lit.
+"Falcon"), an influential faction within the DP.
+Enkhbold was a co-author of the new parliamentary election law introduced in early 2012, which implemented a mix of majoritarian districts and proportional representation, a women's quota for candidates, electronic counting of ballots, and more stringent requirements for candidates and party platforms.

+Speaker
-In the June 2012 election, the DP listed him second on its proportional representation party list.
-Following the DP victory he has become Speaker of Parliament.

-He was unseated in the June 2016 election.
+In the 2012 parliamentary election, the DP listed Enkhbold second on its proportional representation closed party list.
+Following the Democratic victory in June 2012, he was nominated as the next Chairman of the State Great Khural during the first session of the State Great Khural.
+He was elected as chairman by 95.2% of the parliamentary vote, succeeding Damdiny Demberel (MPP) on 24 July 2012.
+Democratic Party chairman Norovyn Altankhuyag would be elected as the Prime Minister of Mongolia on 10 August 2012.

+Later in 2014, the MPP, several Shonkhor faction and Justice Coalition MPs would succeed (36-30) in overthrowing Altankhuyag's government in a motion of no confidence on 5 November 2014, effectively forcing Altankhuyag to resign as both prime minister and party chairman.
+Enkhbold assumed the role of party chairman on 14 November, whilst Chimediin Saikhanbileg was nominated and appointed as the next prime minister on 21 November.